Skip to main content

 exampleA:addChild(clipNodeA)

-When you run the above code, you'll see that the model is only visible inside the star shape, and the parts outside the star are clipped.
+After running the above code, you will see the model visible only within the star shape, with the parts outside the star clipped away.

-3. Example B: Using Images and alphaThreshold for Masking
+3. Example B: Using an Image with alphaThreshold for Masking

-In the second example, we will use a model with transparency as a mask and use the alphaThreshold property to control the clipping effect.
+In the second example, we will use a model with transparency as the mask and utilize the alphaThreshold property to control the clipping effect.

 1. Create the Mask Model